How I Stopped Drinking Without AA

 Throughout the early months of my sobriety I did have a lot of help indirectly from AA.
 I read stories of people who had worked those steps, followed the rules, and found recovery.
 I had mentors from AA in my blogging group who I sometimes agreed with and sometimes debated with.
 But whether or not you follow the rules of AA or follow your own path the choice to stop drinking and the discipline to stay stopped has to come from within.

-There has to be a moment when you look at the glass in your hand and accept 100% that once you start drinking you give up control and nothing is more important then NOT doing that anymore.
+There has to be a moment when you look at the glass in your hand and accept 100% that once you start drinking you give up control and nothing is more important than NOT doing that anymore.

 In AA I think they call it humility and surrender.

-I accepted that I do not have control after the first glass and that it is a matter of life or death… and than I surrendered to a 100% commitment of my energy to stop No MATTER WHAT.
+I accepted that I do not have control after the first glass and that it is a matter of life or death… and then I surrendered to a 100% commitment of my energy to stop No MATTER WHAT.

 I ACCEPTED that once I start drinking I CANNOT control how much I drink

-I accepted that self abuse is NOT self care
+I accepted that self-abuse is NOT self-care

 I surrendered to knowing that sometimes I simply need to rest and that’s OK.